Storm clouds over Mallorca ahead of expected heavy showers

 Storm alert on Friday: Is Mallorca prepared for heavy rain?

-Weather service Aemet has issued a warning for the coming Friday afternoon: between about 2 and 8 pm, heavy showers and thunderstorms are possible in parts of the island, locally with up to 30 liters per square meter in one hour.
+Weather service Aemet warnings for the Balearic Islands have been issued for the coming Friday afternoon: between about 2 and 8 pm, heavy showers and thunderstorms are possible in parts of the island, locally with up to 30 liters per square meter in one hour.
 That is enough for roads to become quickly soaked, underpasses to overflow and markets to have to improvise.

 The key question